Ask AI

 Specific circumstances

-Pregnant patients, before pregnancy: as per ACC/AHA 2021 guidelines, Obtain clinical evaluation and TTE in female patients with suspected valve disease contemplating pregnancy.
+Pregnant patients, before pregnancy: as per ACC/AHA 2021 guidelines, obtain clinical evaluation and TTE in female patients with suspected valve disease contemplating pregnancy.

 B